-The Indiana Heritage Trust was established in 1992 to acquire and protect lands that represent outstanding natural resources and habitats, or have recreational, historical or archaeological significance.
+The Indiana Heritage Trust was established in 1992 to acquire and protect land that represents outstanding natural resources and habitats, or have recreational, historical or archaeological significance.

 IHT’s leadership in land conservation has helped the state and its partners invest $49.5 million to acquire 440 sites totaling 61,793 acres, an average of $802 per acre.